israelpablo/DatoMasivos/Final-project/README.md

 ## Conclutions

-Israel: For the implementation of these models it is necessary to carry out the corresponding data treatment, for which reason one must work hard to obtain the desired results, since if the data is not treated correctly it usually happens that the results will not be the desired ones.
+- Israel: For the implementation of these models it is necessary to carry out the corresponding data treatment, for which reason one must work hard to obtain the desired results, since if the data is not treated correctly it usually happens that the results will not be the desired ones.
-Regarding the models seen in this final project, the one I see with the best performance would be the multilayer, since although the speed at which it makes the prediction is a bit slow, its error rate and its precision are good enough, this results in confidence better to the result
+Regarding the models seen in this final project, the one I see with the best performance would be the multilayer, since although the speed at which it makes the prediction is a bit slow, its error rate and its precision are good enough, this results in confidence better to the result.

+- Victoria: With the topics covered in class that was Machine learning and some of its algorithms that were used to carry out this final project, personally I feel that Machine Learning can help us to automate processes, and that together with the algorithms we They helped to carry out predictive analysis, focused on the csv that we used, which was the bank and that through the processes different results were obtained.

+References:

+[1] Funcionamiento de SVM. (s. f.). svm. https://www.ibm.com/docs/es/spss-modeler/SaaS?topic=models-how-svm-works

+[2] 1.10.
+Decision Trees. (s. f.).
+Scikit-Learn. https://scikit-learn.org/stable/modules/tree.html

+[3] Logistic Regression for Machine Learning. (s. f.).
+Capital One. https://www.capitalone.com/tech/machine-learning/what-is-logistic-regression/

+[4] Logistic Regression in Machine Learning - Javatpoint. (s. f.).
+Www.Javatpoint.Com. https://www.javatpoint.com/logistic-regression-in-machine-learning